 An official website of the State of Oregon »

 You are here:

 The local match prepayment amount is a percentage of the total amount paid for claims submitted.
-The percentage is determined by the local match rate.
+The percentage is determined by the Medicaid or State Children's Health Insurance Program (SCHIP) local match rate.
 Use the rates listed here, based on the claim's payment date.

 The annual FMAP schedule resumed Oct.
 1, 2011.

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.

 Only share sensitive information on official, secure websites.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how